Healaugh, Selby

-Healaugh /hiːlɔː/ is a village and civil parish in the Selby District of North Yorkshire, England.
+Healaugh /hiːlɔː/ is a village and civil parish in the county of North Yorkshire, England.
 According to the 2001 census it had a population of 161 in 63 households.
 The population had increased to 249 at the 2011 census.
 The village is about three miles north north-east of Tadcaster.

+Etymology

+The placename Healaugh is likely derived from an Old English word heah meaning a high-level forest clearing.